mozilla-services/remote-settings-client/README.md

 env_logger = "0.7.1"
 ```

-For logging, run `RUSTLOG={debug/info} cargo run` to see debug/info log messages from the Remote-Settings-Client (error messages are printed by default)
+For logging, run `RUSTLOG={debug/info} cargo run` to see debug/info log messages from the Remote Settings client (error messages are printed by default)

 ```rust,no_run
 fn main() {